-The food industry, and the markets within the food industry in which we compete, are subject to various risks, including the following: evolving consumer preferences, nutritional and health-related concerns, federal, state and local food inspection and processing controls, consumer product liability claims, risks of product tampering, and the availability and expense of liability insurance.
+The food industry, and the markets within the food industry in which we compete, are subject to various risks, including the following: evolving consumer preferences, nutritional and health-related concerns, federal, state, and local food inspection and processing controls, consumer product liability claims, risks of product tampering, and the availability and expense of liability insurance.
 The meat and poultry industries are subject to scrutiny due to the association of meat and poultry products with recent outbreaks of illness, and on rare occasions even death, caused by food borne pathogens.
 Product recalls are sometimes required in the food industry to withdraw contaminated or mislabeled products from the market.
-Additionally, the failure to identify and react appropriately to changes in consumer trends, demands and preferences could lead to, among other things, reduced demand and price reduction for our products.
+Additionally, the failure to identify and react appropriately to changes in consumer trends, demands and preferences could lead to, among other things, reduced demand, and price reduction for our products.
 Further, we may be adversely affected by changes in domestic or foreign economic conditions, including inflation or deflation, interest rates, availability of capital markets, consumer spending rates, and energy availability and costs (including fuel surcharges).
-These and other general risks related to the food industry, if realized by us, could have a significant adverse effect on demand for our products, as well as the costs and availability of raw materials, ingredients and packaging materials, thereby negatively affecting our operating results and financial position.
+These and other general risks related to the food industry, if realized by us, could have a significant adverse effect on demand for our products, as well as the costs and availability of raw materials, ingredients, and packaging materials, thereby negatively affecting our operating results and financial position.

-Fluctuations in the prices that we pay for raw materials could negatively impact our financial results.
+Fluctuations in commodity prices and the availability of raw materials could negatively impact our financial results.

-We purchase large quantities of commodity pork, beef and flour.
+We purchase large quantities of commodity pork, beef, and flour.
 Historically, market prices for products we process have fluctuated in response to a number of factors, including changes in the United States government farm support programs, changes in international agricultural and trading policies, weather, and other conditions during the growing and harvesting seasons.
-Our operating results are heavily dependent upon the prices paid for raw materials.
+Our operating results are heavily dependent upon the prices paid for raw materials, as well as the available supply of commodities.
 The marketing of our value-added products does not lend itself to instantaneous changes in selling prices.
+In addition, if we increase prices to offset higher costs, we could experience lower demand for our products and sales volumes.
+Conversely, decreases in our commodity and other input costs may create pressure on us to decrease our prices.
 Changes in selling prices are relatively infrequent and do not compare with the volatility of commodity markets.
+Production and pricing of commodities, on the other hand, are determined by constantly changing market forces of supply and demand over which we have limited or no control.
+Such factors include, among other things, weather patterns throughout the world, outbreaks of disease, the global level of supply inventories and demand for grains and other feed ingredients, as well as agricultural and energy policies of domestic and foreign governments.
 While fluctuations in significant cost structure components, such as ingredient commodities and fuel prices, have had a significant impact on profitability over the last three years, the impact of general price inflation on our financial position and results of operations has not been significant.
-Future volatility of general price inflation and raw material cost and availability could adversely affect our financial results.
+However, current inflationary market conditions may have a negative impact on future earnings.
+Future volatility of general price inflation or deflation and raw material cost and availability could adversely affect our financial results.